 The main macros that our body needs are carbs, fats, and proteins.
 Yes, you need to avoid unhealthy fats and simple carbs, but otherwise, you need all the three to help your body function well.
 So, let’s see how these macros help you during your workout.

-Carbs – Carbs are used when you do high-intensity and short time workouts.
-The first sources of fuel that your body recruits are carbs in the form of glucose.
+Carbs – Carbs are mainly used when you do high-intensity sprint-type exercise and high-intensity endurance exercise.
+The first source of fuel that your body recruits are carbs in the form of glucose.
 Glucose is transported through the blood to the muscles and liver to be stored as glycogen.
 Glycogen is broken down into glucose whenever the body needs fuel.
-When you do not consume good carbs, your muscles or liver will not have enough glycogen to convert into glucose.
-And therefore, you will start to feel weak and worn out quickly.
-Hence, consuming carbs as a part of pre-workout nutrition is necessary (2).
+When you do not consume enough carbs, your muscles or liver will not have enough glycogen to convert into glucose.
+This is when you may start to feel weak and worn out quicker than usual.
+Consuming carbs as a part of pre-workout nutrition is a necessary step to most workouts (2).

 Proteins – Proteins help in muscle recovery and prevent muscle injury.
-So, when you consume protein as part of your pre-workout nutrition, you will recover fast and become toned.
+So, when you consume protein as part of your pre-workout nutrition, you are more likely to recover faster and build more muscle tone.
 Protein synthesis is upregulated by the consumption of carbs and fats.
 Depleted levels of any one of these two can hamper protein synthesis (3).
-Also, when you consume protein before exercise, the muscle strength increases (4).
+Also, when you consume protein before exercise, it can increase muscle strength (4).

 So, it is evident that you need all three of them.
 But in what quantities?
-Well, scientists have found out.
+Well, scientists have figured it out.
 And now, you will!
 Scroll down.

 What Percent Of Macros Do You Need?